AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior:
-- I first recorded two laps on track one using center lane driving
--
+Training data from both tracks have been taken.
+In order capture good driving behavior I took:
+- 3 tracks in the original direction
+- 2 track in the other direction
+- training of recovery (how to get back to center) --> unfortunately I recognized that I also recorded the phase where I drove towards the hard shoulder also which is a silly mistake of course...
+- in the second track 3 curves got a special treatment as I recorded them a couple of times as they made trouble
+- as additional data source I used the Udacity data

+At the end I had around 33000 images in total.

-The following HTML file shows exploration of the test data including center pictures, flipped pictured, shadowed pictures and the distribution of the angles among the whole test set
+The following HTML file shows exploration of the test data including center pictures, flipped pictured, shadowed pictures and the distribution of the angles among the whole test set.

-![alt text][image7]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+![Exploration of test data][image7]

+The following image shows the distribtion of the angles of the test data:
+![data distribution][image6]

+I used the following techniques in order to augment the test data (see the function image_pipeline in line 101):
+- random show works well
+- translation also works well
+- left camera + right camera plus correction factor

+What didn't work at all:
+- chosing a different color space than RBG
+- darkening the whole image (not only random shadowing)
+- creation of too much augmented data also lead to worse results from a certain ratio (maximum 1:2 between real data:augmented data )

+General remark:
+From my point of view the training data is not really good - I'm not an expert in gaming so I had a tough time driving around escpecially the second track.
+I was often to harsh in the angle and sometimes I just drove like a drunken pingiun.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Finally I randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3.
+The reason is simply heuristic: more epochs didn't produce better results and made the difference between training loss and validation even bigger which is and indicator for overfitting.
+With 3 epochs both values have been pretty close.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Actually I'm really surprised that the absolute accuracy value doesn't allow a prediction whether the model is good or bad!

+####4.
+Let's give an overall feedback
+Thank god I'm done with it.... ;-)

+Definitely it was a lot of fun working on that stuff and I'm really proud to succeed in the second track also!!

+Again I really learned a lot of things, but on the other hand I feel that even more questions arise after this project:
+- how can a neural network be validated?
+My only criteria was that I tried to observe if the network has understood the rules of center driving
+- why are some attempts crazy and some others pretty good
+- there seems to be so much of random inside the approach
+- accuracy has nearly no meaning, rather the opposite: networks with the smallest loss had the worst results according to my observation